GustafEnebog/sheldon/README.md

 * Clean uncluttered work space as to not draw attention away from the course content and overwhelm the student with graphic information.
 * Consider grouping items that belong together in the same location

-A difficult and desisive decision was to if the integrated curriculum/timeline should be vertical (along left side of view port) or horizontal (underneath and along the header).
-It was first desided to have it horisontal on small screens and vertical on larger however when it was realised that the inconsistency between small and large screens would be confusing for users it was decided to make it horizontal on both devices.
+A difficult and desisive decision was if the integrated curriculum/timeline should be vertical (along left side of view port) or horizontal (underneath and along the header).
+It was first decided to have it horisontal on small screens and vertical on larger however an inconsistency between small and large screens was deemed confusing for users (=bad UX) so it was decided to make it horizontal on both screens.

 Large screen: